junsulee75/db2tools/README.md

 Some of my niche Db2 tool gadgets collection written by myself.
 I am not intending to make great awesome tools
 but my main interested point is saving time if I feel it's better to have a automated script doing same job in the future.
-This repo is for IBM internal analysis purpose.

 js_db2mon_get_info_by_SQL.pl
 ===========